demisto/splunk-app/add-on/TA-Demisto/README.md

 * Check the following logs to troubleshoot Demisto's application:
     1) $SPLUNK_HOME/var/log/demisto/demisto.log file
     2) $SPLUNK_HOME/var/log/splunk/demisto_modalert.log
+* If you change the app's settings several times in a row you might need to restart Splunk for them to update

 #Support
 Customers can file issues by logging into Demisto support portal (https://support.demisto.com).